-Trolling, not unlike many other online attacks, have become problems that can afflict any person now - famous or not.
-From Yelp reviews of businesses that go viral — like the cake shop that refused to prepare a wedding cake for a gay couple — to the ways in which virality brought about the firing and public shaming of Justine Sacco, a PR person who made an unfortunate joke about HIV and South Africans right before she took off on an intercontinental flight — many stories that affect our day to day take place online these days.
+Trolling, not unlike many other online attacks, have become problems that can afflict any person now—famous or not.
+From Yelp reviews of businesses that go viral—like the cake shop that refused to prepare a wedding cake for a gay couple—to the ways in which virality brought about the f iring and public shaming of Justine Sacco—a PR person who made an unfortunate joke about HIV and South Africans right before she took off on an intercontinental flight—many stories that affect our day-to-day life take place online these days.

-The emergence and the ubiquitous use of social media has brought about a new phenomenon in our lives: virality.
+The emergence and the ubiquitous use of social media have brought about a new phenomenon in our lives: Virality.

 Social sharing has made it possible for any kind of content to potentially be seen not just by a few hundred but by millions of people without expensive marketing campaigns or TV air time purchases.

-But what that means is that many people have also found ways to game algorithms with fake or purchased followers as well as (semi-)automated accounts like bots and cyborgs.6
+But what that means is that many people have also found ways to game algorithms with fake or purchased followers as well as (semi-)automated accounts like bots and cyborgs (Vo, 2017a).

-For one explanatory piece about automated accounts we wanted to compare tweets from a human to those from a bot7.
-While there’s no surefire way to really determine whether an account is operated through a coding script and thus is not a human, there are ways to look at different traits of a user to see whether their behavior may be suspicious.
+For one explanatory piece about automated accounts we wanted to compare tweets from a human to those from a bot (Vo, 2017b).
+While there’s no sure-fire way to really determine whether an account is operated through a coding script and thus is not a human, there are ways to look at different traits of a user to see whether their behaviour may be suspicious.
 One of the characteristics we decided to look at is that of an account’s activity.